 Gondar was the capital of Ethiopia from 1632 until 1868.
 There are seven Emperor’s castles In Gondar.
 We spend a few days where WE CAN organise overnight trips to the Simien Mountains National Park – home to the Gelada Baboon, hikes are available in the area.
-You may also wish to arrange a trip to the holy city of Axum dating from the 12th Century have been kept alive by generations of dedicated priests who guard their precious religious and artistic artifacts.
+You may also wish to arrange a trip to the holy city of Axum dating from the 12th Century have been kept alive by generations of dedicated priests who guard their precious religious icons.
 The border with Sudan is not far from Gondar and the first towns after the border are Gedaref & Wadi Medani.

 Week 39: Sudan